magnus-thor/advanced_associations/README.md

-# Craft Academy Rails 5.2 Boilerplate
+# Craft Academy Rails 5.2 advanced_association

-In order to get you started with Rails, we've set up a boilerplate application using the following setup:
+In order to get you started with Rails, we've set up a advanced_association application using the following setup:
 * Rails 5.2
 * Cucumber - acceptance testing framework
 * RSpec - testing framework that we will be using for unit testing